First, we just want to say that you’re not the only person who’s unsure of the difference between

 Another example could be if you’re storing your vehicle for the season.
 It’s highly recommended to keep comprehensive insurance if you’re storing your car.
 This protects it even though it’s not on the road from things like theft, or if it’s damaged from something like a fire.
 But, you might consider temporarily removing collision (although if you live in Quebec, having comprehensive only isn’t allowed.)
 Since each situation is unique, it’s best to get in touch with your insurer to make the best decision based on your needs.

 No matter the situation, if you’re thinking about changing or removing coverages it’s a good idea to talk to your insurer first to be sure you’re making the right move for your needs.
 The most important thing is having the right type of auto insurance for you and your vehicle.
 Have insurance with us?
 You can reach out via chat, email or over the phone.
 We’re happy to help answer any questions you have.
-Our fully-licensed Insurance Advisors can help break down your policy.
+Our fully-licensed Insurance Agents can help break down your policy.
 We’re always here for you.